 You must register an intention to appeal against any decision concerning your registration, including termination of your registration or rejection of a change of registration request within twenty working days of the notification being sent to the addresses registered by you in EVE.
-If you register an appeal, your termination of registration will be deferred pending the outcome of any Stage 1, 2 or 3 investigation.
+If you register an appeal, a termination of registration will be deferred pending the outcome of any Stage 1, 2 or 3 investigation.

-There are limited grounds for appeal against the decision to terminate your registration, and in any appeal submission you will be asked to state clearly which of the following grounds apply:
+There are limited grounds for appeal against a decision to change your registration, and in any appeal submission you will be asked to state clearly which of the following grounds apply: